6G Channel Modeling: Requirement, Measurement, Methodology and Simulator

 \subsection{SAGIN Channel Measurements}

-For clarity, we classified SAGIN channel measurements, into SG, AG, and air-to-air (AA), and summarized them in Table \ref{SAGINtable1}.
+For clarity, SAGIN channel measurements are classified into SG, AG, air-to-air (AA) and air-to-sea (AS), and summarized them in Table \ref{SAGINtable1}.
 For SG channels, research work has been started in the early years.
 Earlier, researchers \cite{SAGIN_SG_PL1} conducted measurements using the ATS-6 satellite to study the propagation loss of SG links at 860 and 1550 MHz.
 In \cite{SAGIN_SG_PL2}, propagation loss measurements were carried out at several geographical ground locations in the Q/V frequency band, and a low earth orbit (LEO) satellite channel model was developed using machine learning and statistical methods.
 A series of measurements of tree attenuation were conducted and studied in various frequency bands such as L-band and K-band \cite{SAGIN_SG_SF1, SAGIN_SG_SF2, SAGIN_SG_SF3, SAGIN_SG_SF4, SAGIN_SG_SF5, SAGIN_SG_SF6, SAGIN_SG_SF7}.
 In \cite{SAGIN_SG_other1}, a satellite MIMO channel study was conducted to investigate the channel capacity in an urban scenario.
 In \cite{SAGIN_SG_other2}, meteorological effects, such as rain, clouds, and scintillation, were studied based on field channel measurements in a tropical area.
 In addition, researchers in \cite{SAGIN_SG_ME1, SAGIN_SG_ME2} conducted measurements to study rain attenuation at the Ka/Q band.
-According to Table \ref{SAGINtable1}, it can be found that most of the channel measurements of SG were carried out at L-band, S-band, K-band and Q-band \cite{431Nomenclature}, which are the common frequency bands for satellite communications.
+According to Table~\ref{SAGINtable1}, it can be found that most of the channel measurements of SG were carried out at L-band, S-band, K-band and Q-band \cite{431Nomenclature}, which are the common frequency bands for satellite communications.
 For channel characteristics, these measurement campaigns mainly focus on the path loss, shadow fading (especially shadow fading caused by tree attenuation), and meteorological effects, and less attention is paid to the small scale characteristics of the channel.